Agent Guidance

 Option 2: Code Sync (version-controlled with your tools)

-Place an AGENT_GUIDANCE.md file in the directory you pass to --scan.
-The pillar-sync CLI picks it up automatically alongside your tool definitions -- no barrel file or JS export needed.
+Place an AGENT_GUIDANCE.md file at the root of the directory you pass to --scan.
+The file must be non-empty.
+The CLI picks it up automatically alongside your tool definitions — no barrel file or JS export needed.
+Subdirectories are not searched.

 Then sync during CI/CD:

-The scanner reads AGENT_GUIDANCE.md from the root of the scan directory and includes it in the manifest.
+The scanner reads AGENT_GUIDANCE.md from the root of the --scan directory and includes it in the sync manifest.
+At runtime, the guidance is injected into the agent's system prompt for the agentic MCP loop.
 This keeps your guidance in version control alongside the tool files it references.

 Writing Effective Guidance